PreXident/Replayer/README.txt

 ##################

 - replaying batches of saves
+- randomized new world
 - monarchs, wars, ...
-- nation focus to display PUs (properly, not only)
+- nation focus to display PUs (properly, not only from active_relations)
-- randomized new world
 - binary saves

 ############